-The Pirates Community Commitment Program (PCCP) is an organization-wide initiative for Pirates Minor League players that promotes community service and awareness, and provides benefits to the community, the individual player and the Pirates organization.
+The Pirates Community Commitment Program (PCCP) is an organization-wide initiative for Pirates players that promotes community service and awareness, and provides benefits to the community, the individual player and the Pirates organization.
 The PCCP encourages players throughout the Pirates system to emulate Roberto Clemente's legacy of community service.

 Near the conclusion of each Minor League team's regular season, each club selects one player from their organization to receive the "Pirates Community Commitment Award."
 Honorees then travel to Pittsburgh, where they are recognized in a special pregame, on-field ceremony held at PNC Park on Clemente Day.
 The PCCP award recipients are quality individuals on and off the field, who have completed countless hours of community service and demonstrated leadership of community involvement among teammates.

-The 10th annual PCCP award winners (2017) are:
+The 12th annual PCCP award winners (2019) are:

-- Chris Bostick, Indianapolis Indians (AAA)
+- Hunter Owen, Indianapolis Indians (AAA)

-- Jonathan Schwind, Altoona Curve (AA)
+- Bligh Madris, Altoona Curve (AA)

-- Brett Helton and Daniel Zamora, Bradenton Marauders (High-A)
+- Joe Jacques, Bradenton Marauders (High-A)

-- Evan Piechota, Bristol Pirates (Rookie League)
+- Santiago Florez, Bristol Pirates (Rookie League)

-- Ivan Rosario, Dominican Summer League Pirates
+- Valentin Linares and Randy Romero, Dominican Summer League Pirates

 At these camps, both children and adults took part in five activity stations, led by Pirates celebrities, that taught hitting, throwing, baserunning and catching skills.
 Each child and adult also received a personalized Pirates jersey and was treated to a delicious lunch.

 The events were sponsored by Pirates Charities and Baseball Fantasy Camp for Kids.
 Baseball Fantasy Camp for Kids is an organization, founded by Denver resident Jeremy Flug, which provides funding for Miracle League Fantasy Camps for kids throughout the United States.
-This is the eighth year that Pirates Charities has worked with Mr. Flug.
+This is the ninth year that Pirates Charities has worked with Mr. Flug.
 Pirates Charities would like to thank Jeremy Flug, Joe Knetzer and the whole Baseball Fantasy Camp for Kids organization for their tremendous dedication to improving the lives of children and adults with special needs.